paranoia-watch/charli/README.md

 # How Charli calculates the index

 Charli receives a subset of tweets with the words "terreur", "terrorisme" and "aanslag".
 The amount of followers of a user that sent the tweet is the weight that a tweet is counted with.

-The index is total weight of all these tweets in the last 60 minutes.
+The index represents:
+	the cumulative publication weight of the last hour, versus the cumulative publication weight of the hour before last hour.

 # Technical